marijnkampf/Random-Photo-Screensaver/readme.md

 ------------
 If you only want to use the screensaver download the latest executable from [abScreensavers.com](http://www.abscreensavers.com/random-photo-screensaver).

-RPS requires .Net 4.0 and Internet Explorer 8 (the latest version of IE is recommended though).
+RPS requires .Net 4.0 and Internet Explorer 8 (the latest version of IE is recommended though)

 Compiling from source
 ---------------------